klb2/reproducible-paper-python-template/README.md

 The code should be made publicly accessible in order to allow everybody to reproduce the results presented in the paper.

+You can use this template/fork it and use it as a starting point.
+You find a basic structure in `main.py`, where only need to add your custom code.
+This README also already contains all important information and you only need to adjust the parts specific to your project.

 The proposed structure of the README is
 1. Information about the paper (title, authors, journal/conference, DOI, arXiv)
 2. File list of all files that are provided in the repository (with short